kubenetworks/kubevpn/README.md

 You can see that it will start up two containers with docker, mapping to pod two container, and share port with same network, you can use `localhost:port` to access another container.
 And more, all environment、volume and network are the same as remote kubernetes pod, it is truly consistent with the kubernetes runtime.
-Makes develop on local PC comes true.
+Makes develop on local PC come true.

 ```shell
 ➜  ~ docker ps